 OK, lets see if I can cover this without causing mass confusion.
 In the beginning there was the Azure module, designed to cover the old ASM (Azure Service Manager) fabric Azure use to use.

-To cater for the cross platform version of Powershell called Powershell Core Microsoft released an additional module with similar functionality to the AzureRM module.
-For those of you who may not have heard of the extremely popular DBATools module yet it’s a module developed by various members of the SQL Server community.
-It was originally aimed at doing SQL Server migrations but as it has grown it now covers a lot more and is worth looking into here.
+To cater for the cross platform version of Powershell called Powershell Core Microsoft released an additional module which has similar functionality to the AzureRM module.
+For those of you who are not aware, Powershell Core is also known as Powershell 6.

+It’s a module developed by various members of the SQL Server community.
+It was originally aimed at doing SQL Server migrations but it has grown and now covers a lot more.

 Well that’s it from me in this post.
 These are modules I tend to find useful and are not a complete list of modules you can use with SQL Server.
 Feel free to comment on what others you use.